WHOIGit/nes-lter-growth-grazing-chl/methods.md

 Rates of phytoplankton growth and microzooplankton grazing were quantified using a 2-point modification of the dilution method (Morison and Menden-Deuer, 2017).
 Whole seawater (WSW) was gently transferred from a Niskin to a 10-L polycarbonate carboy through a 200-µm mesh to remove mesozooplankton predators (e.g.copepods).
 During summer 2021 (EN668), some extra experiments were performed by screening the water sample through a 10-µm mesh (>0&<10sf code for filtration type in the tables) to remove large microzooplankton grazers.
 During winter 2019, an experiment was made without screening the water through a 200-µm (>0 code for filtration type in the tables) mesh to study the potential impact of screening.

 Diluent was prepared by gravity filtration through a 0.2-µm membrane filter capsule (PALL) from the Niskin to the carboys.
 The appropriate amount of WSW was added to the filtered water to obtain an approximate 20 percent WSW dilution (20WSW).
-The effective dilution level was calculated from the ratio of the initial chlorophyll-a (chl-a) concentration in the 20WSW diluted treatment to the initial chl-a concentration in the WSW treatment.The carboys were covered by black trash bags and gently mixed while water was siphoned into duplicate 1.2 L clear polycarbonate bottles.
+The effective dilution level was calculated from the ratio of the initial chlorophyll-a (chl-a) concentration in the 20WSW diluted treatment to the initial chl-a concentration in the WSW treatment.The carboys were covered by black trash bags and gently mixed while water was siphoned into duplicate 1.2-L clear polycarbonate bottles.
 To ensure the gross growth rate of the phytoplankton was not dependent upon dilution, a central assumption of the dilution method (Landry and Hasset, 1982), incubation bottles were amended with macronutrients (10 µM SiO4, 10 µM NO3, 1 µM PO4).
 An additional set of WSW bottles without additional nutrients was added to assess nutrient limitation or toxicity effects.
 For each dilution (20WSW and WSW), nutrient (nutrient amended and without nutrient), and light (high and low light, see below) treatment, incubation bottles were duplicated.

-Bottles were incubated for 24 h in a clear deck-board, flow-through, 1-m3 incubator.
+Bottles were incubated for 24 h in a clear, deck-board, flow-through, 1-m3 incubator.
 Surface water was incubated at two light levels that simulated the contrasting light conditions (e.g. sunny/cloudy weather, well-mixed/stratified water column) under which phytoplankton could be growing in the surface ocean.
 On cruise EN668 (summer 2021), surface water was incubated only at a 65 percent light level, which simulated the in situ light conditions.
 Water sampled at deeper depths (not surface) was incubated at lower light levels, which simulated the light conditions at these depths.
 Mesh bags were used to create High Light (HL) and Low Light (LL) treatments that simulated 100/65 percent and 30/15/5/3/1 percent of light attenuation.
 The incubator was free of overhead obstructions to avoid shading during the day and covered by a tarp at night to minimize light pollution from deck lighting.
 Natural movement of the ship kept the bottles in the incubator agitated over the incubation period.
 Temperature within the incubators was maintained equivalent to current surface temperature through continuous flow-through from the ship seawater system.
 Temperature and light in the incubators were monitored at 5-minute intervals with a Hobo (Onset) data logger.
-Temperature (degrees C) and light (lux) measurements recorded during each of the incubation experiments are available in .csv files in the data package other entity .zip file.
+Temperature (°C) and light (lux) measurements recorded during each of the incubation experiments are available in .csv files in the data package other entity .zip file.

 # Phytoplankton Growth and Protist Grazing Rate Estimates